 Writing WDF Drivers for Windows

-The Windows Driver Foundation (WDF) is the latest standard for creating Windows drivers, and is the preferred way to implement most new drivers for Windows.
+The Windows Driver Foundation (WDF) is the modern standard for creating Windows drivers, and is the preferred way to implement most new drivers for Windows.
+WDF enables developers to write drivers that execute in either kernel-mode using the Kernel Mode Driver Framework (KMDF) or user-mode using the User Mode Driver Framework V2 (UMDF V2).

 Length: 5 days